anmol-yousaf/active_campaign_wrapper/README.md

 **BODY PARAMS**
 - list* (string/integer):ID of the list to subscribe the contact to
 - contact* (string/integer): ID of the contact to subscribe to the list
+- status* (string/integer): Possible Values: -1..3
+  - -1 Any
+  - 0 Unconfirmed
+  - 1 Active
+  - 2 Unsubscribed
+  - 3 Bounced

-- status* (string/integer): Set to "1" to subscribe the contact to the list.
+  Set to "1" to subscribe the contact to the list.
 Set to "2" to unsubscribe the contact from the list.
 WARNING: If you change a status from unsubscribed to active, you can re-subscribe a contact to a list from which they had manually unsubscribed.
 - sourceid (integer): Set to "4" when re-subscribing a contact to a list

 #### Retrieve a contact